Q: What does the state of Colorado require of homeschoolers?

-A: All of our teachers are certified licensed teachers in the state of Colorado.
+A: All of our teachers are certified licensed teachers in the state of Colorado and are highly qualified in their subject area under the federal No Child Left Behind guidelines.
 Best of all – they love teaching, and they love kids.
 We specifically look for teachers that are passionate, creative, and enthusiastic about teaching their subject area.

 Q: Do I still need to submit a letter of intent to my school district?

-A: We encourage you to continue to maintain your home-schooling presence with your local school district and submit a letter of intent to them.
+A: Yes, enrollment in LEAP does not take the place of your letter of intent.
+We encourage you to continue to maintain your home-schooling presence with your local school district and submit a letter of intent to them.
 Some parents choose to submit the letter in order to avoid the appearance that the number of homeschoolers is declining.

 Q: How do I get curriculum provided by L.E.A.P.?

 A: The L.E.A.P. office will be taking orders after your enrollment in the spring.
-We offer a book fair each year in May.
-After October 1st, there will be no more orders accepted for the year, but you can still check out any books that are in the library.
+After October 1st, there will be no more orders accepted for the year.

 Q: How much does the curriculum cost?